-5. Sprinkle antifreeze over the hole.
+5. Sprinkle Antifreeze Over the Hole

 A little bit of antifreeze will keep the dirt and trap from freezing in cold temperatures.

-6. Hammer your stake into the trap bed
+6. Hammer Your Stake into the Trap Bed

 This will hold your trap tight into the ground.
 If the dirt is soft enough, it should go into the ground pretty easily.

 Wedge your trap into the hole, then add more loose dirt to make sure it's secure.
 Add a sheet of crumpled wax paper to the top of the trap, then slowly sift more dirt onto the top.

-8. Add bait and lure.
+8. Add Bait and Lure

 Lastly, add your bait and lure of choice to your trap.
-In the video, Gonzo sprinkles fox urine as a lure on a nearby plant, and then he sticks a small flower into the hole for bait.
+In the video, Gonzo sprinkles fox urine as a lure on a nearby shrubbery, and then he sticks a small flower into the hole for bait.